Announcement: October 20, 2020

-Since our primary concern is for the safety and well-being of our community, the Ocean Worlds 5 workshop has been postponed to 2021.
+Since our primary concern is for the safety and well-being of our community, the Ocean Worlds 5 meeting will not take place in 2020.
+Rather than risk conflict with AbSciCon and other meeting dates in early 2021, the OW5 planning committee have chosen to defer the next meeting until 2022.
 New dates will be posted on this website when they are available.

 Meeting Location and Dates